-It is important that throughout the commissioning or during each commissioning phase, that records of any measurements and tests are captured.
+It is important throughout the commissioning or during each commissioning phase, that records of any measurements and tests are captured.
 This provides a historical record for the future and confirmation of performance, leading to a level of confidence to proceed to the next stage.

+Such records allow a baseline of operation to be captured for future comparison and assessment.
+A repeat of these tests through a product life will inform of any degradation and hence allow a prediction of end of service life.

 One of the most essential measurements is the verification of performance, usually against a reference or standard.
-An example could be the material of chain to a Lloyds standard or the measurement of a lantern range or sectors to an IALA Recommendation.
+An example could be the material of chain to a relevant standard or the measurement of a lantern intensity and character or sectors to an IALA Recommendation.

 Alternatively, it could be confirmation of the correct operation of a diesel generator set following a mains failure.
 Either way, it is important that the steps taken are recorded to allow this operation to be repeated in the future.

-Such records allow a baseline of operation to be captured for future comparison and assessment.
-A repeat of these tests through a product life will inform of any degradation and hence allow a prediction of end of service life.
+Whatever it is, the method of verification should be identified in the commissioning procedure or checklist.

+As already noted, the inclusion of relevant photographs in the Commissioning Report is also a very useful addition.

+All the tests and measurements should be compiled into a Commissioning Report and distributed and archived as appropriate.

 FUNCTIONALITY

 The functionality of individual items need to be proven in isolation and then slowly built up into more complete and complex systems.
-Proving at each stage, the predicted operation is achieved.
-This process is always undertaken where full facilities are available to remedy any issues encountered.
+Proving at each stage will ensure the predicted operation is achieved.
+This process should always be undertaken where full facilities are available to remedy any issues encountered.

-Such testing, allows confirmation of correct software programming, operating levels and functionality, both during correct and adverse operating conditions.
-This highlights the importance of both positive and negative testing.
-That is testing and simulating fault as in line with the designed operation, but also the importance of needing to do negative testing.
-That is creating unexpected situations and confirming that the unit or system is able to function correctly without adverse impact to the AtoN.
+Such testing, allows confirmation of correct operating levels and functionality, both during correct and adverse operating conditions.
+This is applicable to both hardware and software.

-LINK TO FUTURE MAINTENANCE
+This highlights the importance of both positive and negative testing which proves the correct operation and simulates faults and failure modes in line with the designed operation.
+It is important to conduct Negative Testing to prove how the AtoN will perform in a fault condition and that it performs as it is designed to do.
+While most testing can be envisaged before the testing or commissioning commences, further tests may become obvious when the tester is in front of the equipment or system.
+Such additional tests should be carried out and results recorded.
+Any subsequent tests on similar equipment or systems can then have these additional tests included.LINK TO FUTURE MAINTENANCE

 The measurements taken at the time of commissioning allow comparison to the original baseline giving the opportunity to evaluate performance and assess or predict service life.
-Such information is useful in planning for replacement without having to react to a failure.
+Such information is useful in planning for replacement before having to react to a failure.
+This ensures continuity of service to the mariner as well as ensuring the availability of the aid conforms to IALA requirements.

-Occasionally, for critical factors, these points are monitored remotely to ensure a failure or deviation of such a point against the baseline, can be responded to.
-An example of such a point could be the system battery voltage.
+Occasionally, for critical factors, certain parameters are monitored remotely to ensure a failure or deviation of such a parameter against the baseline, can be responded to.
+An example of such a parameter could be the system battery voltage.

-Naturally, a record of functional checks and how these were achieved, allows conformation of correct operation of a system throughout its life.
+Naturally, a record of functional checks and how these were achieved, allows confirmation of correct operation of a system throughout its life.
 In order to avoid maintenance induced failures, such a test should be non-intrusive, otherwise the frequency of such a test should be balanced against the benefit they bring.